 In 2015 she returned to Portugal to join Companhia Instável/Cie.7273 for La nuit tous les chat sonts gris, Companhia Paulo Ribeiro for their new creation and tour of A Festa da Insignificância and Last by São Castro & António Cabrita.
 Since 2018 she has been developing her own artistic concepts inspired by the study of the physical body as a communicator and a transformative entity for human connection.
 In her work, collaboration is the key to finding a delicate and synergetic composition of the performative elements.
-Selva, her first full-length creation, will premiere at the tanz_house festival in September 2021 and is supported by Land Salzburg, Szene Salzburg & the National Cultural Centre in Portugal.
+Selva, her first full-length creation, premiered at the tanz_house festival in September 2021 and is supported by Land Salzburg, Szene Salzburg & the National Cultural Centre in Portugal.

 She has been the Cultural Programmer for the festival Jardins Abertos (Open Gardens) in Lisbon since 2017.